 The venue, which is also the largest museum in the state, offers a cozy outdoor space for a ceremony in its Alice Ransom Dreyfuss Memorial Garden.
 The museum's Engelhard Court also boasts enough room for a sit-down dinner and dance floor and provides access to galleries displaying its artwork, which spans from portraits to antiques to video installations.

 Built in the 18th century by New Jersey's first elected governor, the Liberty Hall Estate is on a massive 23-acre plot of land that will ensure that all your guests have Instagram-worthy photos while they explore before your reception.
 If you decide to get hitched there, you'll be in some very classy company—John Jay, first chief justice of the U.S., and Sarah Livingston got married at the locale in 1774.

 More than 12,000 pieces of American art can serve as the backdrop to your reception at the museum, where couples can rent after-hours access for guests to receive private tours of the galleries.
 The non-profit museum, which was built in 1914, has a commitment to showcasing Native American art.

-You may remember this place from a 4th grade field trip when you travelled through the touch tunnel, but it turns out grownups can have fun there, too!
-The venue offers amazing views of NYC and Liberty State Park, and numerous options for a reception depending on the size of your guest list (need a space for 500-plus guests -- they've got you covered!).
+You may remember this place from a fourth-grade field trip when you traveled through the touch tunnel, but it turns out grownups can have fun there, too!
+The venue offers amazing views of NYC and Liberty State Park, and numerous options for a reception depending on the size of your guest list (if you need a space for 500-plus guests, they've got you covered!).

 Originally based around the art collection of local business owners Fred W. and Ethel Noyes, the museum offers a focus of fine and folk art that can serve as scenery for your or your guests' photographs before and during your reception.